ScottEnman/nginx-deployment/README.md

 - Exposes the NGINX service on Minikube.
 - Opens a browser window for easy access to the NGINX service, where you can log in using the credentials provided at the beginning of the script.

 This streamlined process ensures that you can quickly deploy and access your NGINX application with minimal manual setup.
+Once logged into the nginx, you will see a flow chart of the deployment process.

 ---